 There is a War for Your Safety and You Are on the Front Lines!

 Welcome to Safety WarsTM your resource in the ongoing fight for safe workplaces.
 We are associated with JCP Technical Services.
 A NJ Based Full-Service Health and Safety Consulting Firm.
-VISIT OUR SAFETY BLOG FOR IN DEPTH DISCUSSIONS ON OSHA MATTERS.
+The website is www.jcptechnical.com

 We received some feedback that stated "there will NEVER be litigation."
 Two days after this video aired a major American was served with at least 2 lawsuits involving Covid-19 issues at their warehouses.